Downy Mildew Developing in Spinach in Northeastern U.S.

 Margaret Tuttle McGrath

-Downy mildew has been found recently in spinach at several farms in the northeastern U.S. This devastating disease has not been confirmed in the region for several years, thankfully as it has been a major production constraint in California.
+Downy mildew has been found in spinach at a few farms in the northeastern U.S. since 2014.
+Prior to this there were no reports for about 15 years.
+This disease has been a major production constraint in California and Arizona.
 Pathogens causing downy mildew are Oomycetes and thus are related to the late blight pathogen.
-They are similar in ability to produce an abundance of wind-dispersed spores capable of moving long distances and to not need leaves to be wet to infect (high humidity is sufficient), plus ability to devastate crops.
+They are all similar in ability to produce an abundance of wind-dispersed spores capable of moving long distances and to not need leaves to be wet to infect (high humidity is sufficient), plus ability to devastate crops.

 Symptoms.
 Purplish-gray, fuzzy growth of the pathogen, which is usually on the underside of leaves, is diagnostic.
-Early morning is the best time to see as the growth (which is spores and the structures holding them) is produced overnight, then during the day the spores are dispersed.
+Early morning is the best time to see as the growth (which is spores and the structures holding them) is produced overnight, and during the day spores are dispersed by air currents.
 On the top side of leaves, opposite where the growth develops, the leaf tissue will be yellow, initially dull becoming brighter and larger with time.
 Subsequently affected tissue will become dry and tan.
 If only leaf yellowing is seen, which could occur when humidity is low, put suspect leaves upside down on wet paper towel in a closed ziplock bag for a day.
 Keep the bag in the dark, such as inside a box, to further promote the pathogen if present to develop.

 Management.
-Resistant varieties have been an important management practice, but the pathogen has proven adept at developing new races able to overcome host resistance.
-Last year race 16 was discovered.
+Resistant varieties have been an important management practice due to the high level of control provided, but the pathogen has proven adept at developing new races able to overcome host resistance.
+The most recent race described is 17 in 2018.
+Races 12, 14 and 15 plus a novel type were identified associated with recent cases in the northeast that were tested.

 To maximize success of control with fungicides, start early in disease development (preventive best), and apply weekly.
 Conventional fungicides for this disease include: Actigard, Aliette, Merivon, Quadris and other QoI fungicides, ProPhyt and other phosphorous acid fungicides, Ranman, Reason, Revus, Ridomil Gold, and Tanos.
-Downy mildew is difficult to manage with organic fungicides based on experience of researchers and growers in CA. Labeled products include copper, Actinovate, Double Nickel, Regalia, Oxidate, Trilogy, and Zonix.
+Downy mildew is difficult to manage with organic fungicides based on experience of researchers and growers in AZ and CA (see report).
+Labeled products include copper, Actinovate, Double Nickel, LifeGard, Regalia, Oxidate, Trilogy, and Zonix.
 Copper is considered most effective but based on few evaluations of organic products.
 Check REI and PHI when selecting conventional or organic fungicides to make sure fits production schedule.

 Note that while leaves are held in plastic bag after harvest, affected leaves may rot and new symptoms may develop, especially if there is residual moisture from washing.

 Other Susceptible Plants.
 The pathogen, Peronospora farinosa f. sp. spinaciae, is only known to infect spinach.
-It is possible some Chenopodium weed species are susceptible to some races.
+It is possible some related (Chenopodium) weed species are susceptible to some races.
+However, cross infection experiments conducted to date have not been successful: pathogen taken from spinach did not infect any weeds and pathogen from weeds did not infect spinach.

 Please Note: Any reference to commercial products, trade or brand names is for information only; no endorsement is intended.
 The specific directions on fungicide labels must be adhered to -- they supersede these recommendations, if there is a conflict.
 Check state registrations and labels for use restrictions.